Jierark/Notes/Boiler/Parts of a Boiler.md

 - Feedwater regulator - maintains constant water level
 - Lead sulfide cell (photocell) - used as flame failure control due to its sensitivity to infrared light
 - Solenoid Valve - direct-acting valve in gas system, acts as an automatic gas shutoff valve
+- Aqua stat - controls the starting and stopping of burner by measuring temperature of water
+- Air control removes air from a hot water boiler system.
+- Draft gauge = manometer, read in inches of water.
+Measures the difference of pressure in gas systems.
 # Safety Valve
 - This is the ***MOST IMPORTANT*** part in the boiler.
 This is there to prevent many, many accidents from ever happening.
 The safety valve prevents the boiler from exceeding its Maximum Allowable Working Pressure (MAWP).
 - Spring-load type valves should close automatically while at Normal Working Pressure.
 Manual testing is possible at 70% of popping pressure.
 There are two ways to test: